TOAST-DOCS/TOAST-Cloud/zh/toast-sdk/iap-android.md

 ## Purchase Products

-* TOAST IAP supports product purchase by using product ID registered at store.
+* NHN Cloud IAP supports product purchase by using product ID registered at store.
 * Product information is included to [IapProductDetails](./iap-android/#iapproductdetails) which is returned by calling ToastIap.queryProductDetails().
 * Product ID can be obtained by using IapProductDetails.getProductId().
 * Product purchase begins via ToastIap.launchPurchaseFlow(), after setting product ID to [IapPurchaseFlowParams](./iap-android/#iappurchaseflowparams).